 My approach is fairly simple in many ways … I use wood that I manage to find locally almost exclusively.
 It’s true there are many beautiful woods available from all over the world – there is a big industry devoted to importing them – but I prefer to work with wood I harvest myself both because it gives me more control over the process and also because the wood often comes with a story attached …

 The hundred year old apricot tree that provided picnic shade and taught two or three generations of kids to climb … finally blown over by a freak wind gust.
 A sad event, but one which gives a chance for the wood to live on, inside the home now, as a favorite container for mashed potatoes or whatever.

 It becomes personal very quickly, a valued aspect of the work that would be absent with wood from who-knows-where and harvested under unknown conditions.

-This will eventually become quite a large website, with a great deal of information about how this work is undertaken.
+I hope to create a series of articles here on the this site showing how this work is done.
+The first installment of a simple bowl can be found under “process” in the menu.
 You may find it interesting, or not so interesting – either way I hope you do enjoy the work itself.
 My personal style is to keep the pieces visually fairly simple, especially for the utility wares, I rarely use complex decorative elements.